Collaborative Specializations within University of Toronto

-Collaborative programs are interdisciplinary programs involving a range of graduate units, departments, centres, or institutes at the University of Toronto.
-Students enrolled in a collaborative program are usually MSc or PhD students who elect to specialize in a particular concentration, although some collaborative programs will also admit suitable MHSc students.
+Collaborative specializations are interdisciplinary programs involving a range of graduate units, departments, centres, or institutes at the University of Toronto.
+Students enrolled in a collaborative specialization are usually MSc or PhD students who elect to specialize in a particular concentration, although some collaborative specializations will also admit suitable MHSc students.

 |Website:||Aging, Palliative and Supportive Care Across the Life Course|

 |Program Administrator:||Susan Murphy

 The Collaborative Specialization in Aging, Palliative and Supportive Care Across the Life Course is coordinated through the Institute for Life Course and Aging.